fvaleri/strimzi-debugging/sessions/002/README.md

   type: tls
 ```

+> [!IMPORTANT]
-**Note that you need to enable the nginx ingress controller with `--enable-ssl-passthrough` flag if you are using Minikube, and add host mappings to `/etc/hosts`.**
+> You need to enable the nginx ingress controller with `--enable-ssl-passthrough` flag if you are using Minikube, and add host mappings to `/etc/hosts`.

 If it's all configured correctly, you should be able to see the broker certificate running the following command.

 ```sh